tbrowder/DateTime-Posix/README.md

 COPYRIGHT AND LICENSE
 =====================

-Copyright 2021 Tom Browder
+Copyright © 2021 Tom Browder

-This library is free software; you can redistribute it and/or modify it under the Artistic License 2.0.
+This library is free software; you may redistribute or modify it under the Artistic License 2.0.